 To further integrate APEC’s pedagogy, the building will integrate areas to house the center’s live animals, and expose mechanical and environmental systems.
 Classrooms are carried out-of-doors under an expansive sheltering roof and act as individual trailheads to the nature walks beyond.

-The building will utilize sustainable strategies to achieve a minimum LEED silver rating.
+The building utilizes sustainable strategies and is targeting a LEED Gold rating.
 This project was awarded the New York City Public Design Commission Award for Excellence in Design.